Bartuniooo/Bartuniooo/README.md

 ---
 ## 👩‍💻 About me
-My name is Bartek I focusing on build projects which develop my skills espetialy in four main niches.
+My name is Bartek.
+I focus on building projects that develop my skills, especially in four main niches.
   1. Learn the fundaments
   2. Learn on practical business task
   3. Solve my daily problems and can be usefull for others